Observing Spacetime: Observing a Two-Boundary Universe

 The first class of saddles is constructed as follows.
 Consider cutting the cylinder open along the shell worldvolumes, resulting in three pieces (called \textit{sheet diagrams} in \cite{Balasubramanian:2025jeu}).
 Each of these pieces can be obtained as a portion of a disk with two shell insertions, and in the large shell mass limit the propagation times of the shells on the disk go to zero, such that the asymptotic boundary length of this disk is equal to the boundary section of sheet.
 The length of these disk are $2\beta_L$, $\beta_R$ and $\beta_R$, see Fig.~\ref{fig:2S_1S_prop1}.
 Hence these saddles contribute a factor $\overline{Z}(2\beta_L)\times \overline{Z}(\beta_R)^2 \times Z_{m_i}^2 Z_{m_P}$.
 To see how the second class of saddles is constructed first consider a disk containing two $P$-shell and two $i$-shell insertions in an alternating fashion, i.e., $P-i-P-i$.
 This disk is glued into a cylinder by discarding the $P$-shell homology regions and gluing the resulting geometry along the $P$-shell worldvolumes.
 Next consider two copies of a disk of boundary length $\beta_L + \Delta_T$ containing an $\mathbf{i}$-shell, discard the $\mathbf{i}$-shell homology regions on these disk and the cylinder and glue each of the disk into one side of the cylinder along the respective shell world-volume, see Fig.~\ref{fig:2S_1S_prop2}.
 In the large shell mass limit all the propagation times again go to zero and the shell homology regions pinch off completely.
 Hence these saddles contribute a factor $ \overline{Z}(2\beta_R)\times \overline{Z}(\beta_L)^2\times Z_{m_i}^2 Z_{m_P}$.
 The universal response is therefore

 \beq Z_U = \left(\overline{Z}(2\beta_R)\times \overline{Z}(\beta_L)^2 + \overline{Z}(2\beta_L)\times \overline{Z}(\beta_R)^2 \right) \times Z_{m_i}^2 Z_{m_P} \eeq

-\paragraph{Detection saddles.} The detection saddles contributing to $\overline{\braket{\mathbf{i}|\mathcal{O}_{R}|\mathbf{i}}\braket{\mathbf{i}|\mathcal{O}_R^{\dagger}|\mathbf{i}}}$ are depicted in (Fig.~\ref{fig:2s_1s_D}), from which it can be seen that these saddles are variations of the two universal saddles.
+\paragraph{Detection saddles.} The four classes of detection saddles contributing to $\overline{\braket{\mathbf{i}|\mathcal{O}_{R}|\mathbf{i}}\braket{\mathbf{i}|\mathcal{O}_R^{\dagger}|\mathbf{i}}}$ are depicted in (Fig.~\ref{fig:2s_1s_D}).
+The first three of these are variations of the two universal saddles discussed above.
 The construction is therefore identical to that in the above paragraph once the correct lengths of the respective disks used to glue together wormholes are taken into account.
-We obtain:
+However, the last saddle is novel.
+This saddle has the topology of a twice punctured torus such that each shell can propagate from one boundary to the other without intersecting, whilst allowing the orientation of Euclidean time flow form the boundary to continue smoothly into the bulk.
+This saddle geometry can be obtained by gluing shells propagating on a disk saddle in the manner depicted in Fig.\ref{fig:2s_from_1s_ann3}.
+In the large shell mass limit this term contributes a factor $ \overline{Z}(2\beta_L+2\beta_R)\times Z_{m_i}^2 Z_{m_P}$.
+Putting everything together we obtain:

-\beq Z_D = \left ( \overline{Z}(\frac{\beta_R}{2})^2 \times \overline{Z}(\beta_R + 2\beta_L) + 2\times \overline{Z}(\frac{\beta_R}{2})\times \overline{Z}({\beta_L})\times \overline{Z}({\beta_L}+ \frac{3 \beta_R}{2}) + \overline{Z}({\beta_R})\times \overline{Z}({\beta_L} + \frac{\beta_R}{2})^2 \right) \times Z_{m_i}^2 Z_{m_P} \eeq
+\beq Z_D = \left ( \overline{Z}(\frac{\beta_R}{2})^2 \times \overline{Z}(\beta_R + 2\beta_L) + 2\times \overline{Z}(\frac{\beta_R}{2})\times \overline{Z}({\beta_L})\times \overline{Z}({\beta_L}+ \frac{3 \beta_R}{2}) + \overline{Z}({\beta_R})\times \overline{Z}(2\beta_L+2\beta_R) \right) \times Z_{m_i}^2 Z_{m_P} \eeq